w3c/aria/documentation/wpt.md

 3. Select "Stop Session" to inspect the Window.
 4. Don't select "Turn Off All Automation" as this will disable remote testing and you'll need to re-enable it using the Safari steps listed above, before running additional WPT tests.

 Note: Chrome does not give a similar Security prompt.
+I presume it stops the session and just leaves the window open.

 ### Writing New WPT Tests for ARIA and Related Specs